SameerX64/Dynamic-AGV-Scheduling/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**🎉 Ready to optimize your AGV operations?
-Get started now!**

 *This project was developed for the Dynamic AGV Scheduling Hackathon*